CarGurus Header

 The CarGurus verdict

-The BMW iX1 is a seriously comprehensive premium SUV that offers the best infotainment and cabin finish in the class.
-It’s also a sophisticated car to drive yet a practical family car, so it has the essentials wrapped up.
-However, it’s inundated with rivals, from the Nissan Ariya, Skoda Enyaq iV and Hyundai Ioniq 5 through the Mercedes EQA, Audi Q4 e-tron and Tesla Model Y, and plenty more, besides.
+The BMW iX1 is a comprehensively engineered premium SUV that offers some of the best infotainment and cabin finish in the class.
+It’s also a sophisticated car to drive and a practical family vehicle, so it has the essentials wrapped up.
+However, it’s inundated with rivals, from the Nissan Ariya, Skoda Enyaq and Hyundai Ioniq 5 through to the Mercedes-Benz EQA, Audi Q4 E-Tron and Tesla Model Y – and plenty more besides.

-Amongst those rivals are cars that offer a roomier interior and longer driving range at a lower price, but if the premium badge and lustre that it brings is an important factor to you (and we can see why it would be) then the BWM iX1 should be very near the top of your electric family SUV list.
+Among those rivals are cars that offer roomier interiors and longer driving ranges at lower prices.
+But if a premium badge and lustre that it brings is an important factor to you (and we can see why it would be), the BMW iX1 should be very near the top of your electric family SUV shortlist.

 Search for a BMW iX1 on CarGurus